VladislavKaverinskii/Demo-Dialogue-Systems---English/README.md

 File ontologies_list.xml contains the list of the ontologies names used in the system

 File tree.xml is an XML representation of the decision tree used for the appropriate SPARQL query template selection basing on the words from the input user’s phrase.

+The query_template.xml file contains the XML representation of the SPAEQL queries templates.

+Files *mongo_id_store_config.xml* and *mongo_results_config.xml* serve as configuration of Mongo DB connection.
+The first represent the collection of tempropy conversation ID’s storage and the second – the results storage.

+The file *mongo_client_config_ontology.xml* contains settins of connection to a Mongo DB collecrion where OWL ontologies are stored.
+The collection should be made in advance.

+### ontology_service
+This is a service that deals with ontologies, SPARQL queries execution and their results primary processing.

+The business logic of the application are in the scripts included in the *query_execution* directory.

+The entry point is file *ontology_agent.py*.

+The main configuration settings are presented in the file *agent_config.xml*.
+It has the following statements close to ones of the *sparql_converter* service.

+Files *mongo_id_store_config.xml* and *mongo_results_config.xml* serve as configuration of Mongo DB connection.
+The first represent the collection of tempropy conversation ID’s storage and the second – the results storage.